Cornayy/ts-api-boilerplate/README.md

 ## About

-A great starting point for a TypeScript REST API.
+A great starting point for a TypeScript REST API using Mongoose.

 ## Usage